m-bock/purescript-transit/README.md

 main :: Effect Unit
 main = do
   let
-    stateGraph = mkStateGraph (reflectType (Proxy @DoorDSL))
+    transit = reflectType (Proxy @DoorDSL)

-  TransitTable.writeToFile (_ { title = "Door" }) stateGraph "graphs/door.html"
+  TransitTable.writeToFile (_ { title = "Door" }) transit "graphs/door.html"
 ```

 <!-- PD_END -->

 This generates an HTML file containing a table with columns for "From State", "Message", and "To State".
 The table can be embedded directly in documentation (as shown in the examples above) or viewed in a browser.

-Since both the state diagram and transition table are generated from the same graph data structure, they're guaranteed to be consistent with each other and with your type-level specification.
+Since both the state diagram and transition table are generated from the same transit specification, they're guaranteed to be consistent with each other and with your type-level specification.

 ## Example3: Door with Pin